MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Retention_Policies.md

 	- At the end of the retention period - **Delete items automatically**

-12. Select **Next**.
+14. Select **Next**.

-13. On the **Review and finish** page, review your selections.
-If anything needs to be changed, select the appropriate Edit link and make the necessary changes.
+15. On the **Review and finish** page, review your selections.
+If anything needs to be changed, select the appropriate **Edit** link and make the necessary changes.
 Once everything is correct, select **Submit**.

-14. On the **You successfully created a retention policy** window, select **Done**.
+16. On the **You successfully created a retention policy** window, select **Done**.

+17. On the **Retention policies** page, you should see your new policy in the list of retention policies.

-15. Leave the **Data lifecycle management** tab open in your Edge browser as you will create another retention policy in the next task.
+18. Leave the **Retention policies** page open in your Edge browser as you will create another retention policy in the next task.

 ### Task 3 – Create an email retention policy for all users